MicrosoftDocs/entra-docs/docs/identity/app-provisioning/functions-for-customizing-application-data.md

 * **INPUT** (surname): "Doe"
 * **OUTPUT**:  "Doe, John"

-### Generate an ID for a user based on their Microsoft Entra ID obejct ID.
+### Generate an ID for a user based on their Microsoft Entra ID object ID.
 Remove any letters from the ID and add 1000 at the beginning.
 This expression allows you to generate an identifier for a user that starts with 1000 and is likely to be unique.

 **Expression:**